-In a recent op-ed in The Hill, Ian Jefferies, Senior Vice President of AAR Government Affairs, discusses the U.S. Department of Transportation’s (DOT’s) new guidance for automation in the transportation sector, applauding the inclusion of rail but urging action on combatting grade crossing incidents and modernizing the regulatory approach at the DOT.
+In a op-ed in The Hill, Ian Jefferies, Senior Vice President of AAR Government Affairs, discusses the U.S. Department of Transportation’s (DOT’s) new guidance for automation in the transportation sector, applauding the inclusion of rail but urging action on combating grade crossing incidents and modernizing the regulatory approach at the DOT.

 Agreeing with the DOT’s call on government and agencies to “explore the interaction between automated vehicles and highway-rail grade crossings,” Jefferies also sees an opportunity to further improve safety beyond grade crossings by expanding freight rail’s place in the automation discussion.